Types of Non-Hodgkin Lymphoma

 The main forms of ALCL are primary cutaneous, which only affects the skin, and systemic.
 Systemic ALCL is divided into 2 types based on whether a gene change is present in the lymphoma cells that causes them to make a lot of protein called anaplastic lymphoma kinase or ALK1.
 ALK-positive ALCL tends to occur in younger patients and tends to have a better prognosis (outlook) than the ALK-negative type.

-Primary cutaneous ALCL isn’t discussed further is this document, but is described in our document Lymphoma of the Skin.
+Primary cutaneous ALCL isn’t discussed further is this document, but is described in Lymphoma of the Skin.

 Peripheral T-cell lymphoma, unspecified: This name is given to T-cell lymphomas that don’t readily fit into any of the groups above.
 They make up about half of all T-cell lymphomas.
 The tumor cells can be small or large.
 Most people diagnosed with this disease are in their 60s.
 This lymphoma often involves lymph nodes, but it can affect the skin, bone marrow, liver, and GI (gastrointestinal) tract, as well.
 As a group, these lymphomas tend to be widespread and grow quickly.
 Some patients respond well to chemotherapy, but long-term survival is not common.